AIThis post was created with the assistance of artificial intelligence (AI).

 Pros:

-• Visually engaging with excellent illustrations
+• Visually engaging with illustrations and timelines

-• Clear, accessible explanations of scientific ideas
+• Broad overview of key scientific ideas

 Cons:

-• Lacks detailed technical depth
+• Lacks detailed technical content

 Our verdict